I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nf-wdfdevice-wdfdeviceinitsetdevicetype.md

 ## -remarks
-If a driver calls <b>WdfDeviceInitSetDeviceType</b>, it must do so before it calls <a href="wdf.wdfdevicecreate">WdfDeviceCreate</a>.
+If a driver calls <b>WdfDeviceInitSetDeviceType</b>, it must do so before it calls <a href="..\wdfdevice\nf-wdfdevice-wdfdevicecreate.md">WdfDeviceCreate</a>.

-For more information about calling <a href="wdf.wdfdevicecreate">WdfDeviceCreate</a>, see <a href="wdf.creating_a_framework_device_object">Creating a Framework Device Object</a>.
+For more information about calling <a href="..\wdfdevice\nf-wdfdevice-wdfdevicecreate.md">WdfDeviceCreate</a>, see <a href="https://msdn.microsoft.com/25023c19-a153-4bd4-9fb6-3a1bf85860aa">Creating a Framework Device Object</a>.

 The device type that a driver specifies determines the default priority boost value that the framework uses when the driver completes an I/O request.
-For more information about priority boost values, see <a href="wdf.specifying_priority_boosts_when_completing_i_o_requests">Specifying Priority Boosts When Completing I/O Requests</a>.
+For more information about priority boost values, see <a href="https://msdn.microsoft.com/9a501ca1-58c9-4458-b202-9581f8ce5e5f">Specifying Priority Boosts When Completing I/O Requests</a>.

       If you are writing a UMDF driver, you  must modify your driver's INF file or make registry changes to specify a device type.
 For more information about using the registry, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff563759">Setting Device Object Registry Properties During Installation</a>.